Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 #### P720
 Must use the csv module
-Determines if "csv" in sys.modules
+Determines if "csv" in sys.modules - *import module as newName* may interfere with other tests

+#### P721
+Must use the matplotlib module
+Determines if "matplotlib" in sys.modules - *import module as newName* may interfere with other tests

 #### P799
 Recommended Function names not detected.
 See README.md for details